UPCOMING

 There is something for everyone in the Spotlight Series, from movie buffs, history enthusiasts, Broadway fans, voracious readers, photography fans, and more.
 Don’t miss out on this opportunity to connect with the legends of Westfield in the place that brought them to where they are today.

-Spotlight Series events are held in the lobby of the Rialto on a Thursday each month from 7:30 to 9:00 p.m.
+Spotlight Series events are held in the lobby of the Rialto on a Thursday each month from 7:00 to 8:30 p.m.
 In-person attendance is capped at 50 people due to space constraints.
 Tickets must be purchased to attend in person and will be available to purchase on each event’s page on this website.

-MEET THE MODERATOR
+MEET THE MODERATORS

 Garrett Vogel is a media professional with a passion for storytelling across radio and television.
 Best known for his work on Elvis Duran and the Morning Show, Garrett has built a career blending creativity, humor, and authenticity to connect with millions of listeners.
 His behind-the-scenes production skills and on-air personality make him a versatile presence in broadcasting, while his experience in television has further expanded his reach.
 Beyond the studio, Garrett is proud to call Westfield, New Jersey home, where he finds balance, community, and inspiration.
 Dedicated to both his craft and his town, Garrett continues to bridge national media influence with local connection, proving that great storytelling begins with authenticity.